MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 # Microsoft Store Policies

-**Document version: 7.17**
+**Document version: 7.18**

-**Publish date: October 30, 2023**
+**Publish date: September 10, 2024**

-**Effective date: November 30, 2023**
+**Effective date: October 10, 2024**

 > [!NOTE]
 > Some older versions of this agreement, along with summary of recent changes are available at [Change history for Microsoft Store Policies](store-policies-change-history.md).

 Thank you for your interest in developing products for the Microsoft Store<sup>1</sup>.
-"Product" means content in whatever form submitted including, but not limited to, apps, games, titles, and any additional content sold or offered from within a Product.
+"Product" means content in whatever form submitted including, but not limited to, apps, games, titles, add-ons, in-product consumables, subscriptions and any additional content soldor offered in any of our storefronts or within a Product.
 We’re committed to a diverse catalog of products for customers worldwide.
 Products on the Store must meet our certification standards, offer customers a truly useful and engaging experience, and provide a good fit for the Store.

 A few principles to get you started: